phn/pytpm/doc/astrometry.rst

 See `IERS data products page
 <http://www.iers.org/IERS/EN/DataProducts/data.html>`_ page for all
 data provided by IERS.

-The "directory" http://maia.usno.navy.mil/ser7/ contains collection of files that has data from all published bulletins, for example bulletin B.

-For information of the contents of various bulletins see appropriate files in ftp://hpiers.obspm.fr/iers/bul.
+The "directory" http://maia.usno.navy.mil/ser7/ contains collection of files that has data from all published bulletins, for example bulletin B. For information of the contents of various bulletins see appropriate files in ftp://hpiers.obspm.fr/iers/bul.

+See files in the directory ftp://hpiers.obspm.fr/eop-pc/eop/eopc04_05 for listings that give ``UT1 - UTC`` and other Earth orientation parameters.